 - Fungal culture: If the initial steps yield inconclusive results, then the skin scrapings will be sent for a further fungal culture analysis.
 The process aims at growing the fungal cells taken from the skin, under laboratory conditions.
 The procedure may take a few days, but can accurately pinpoint the exact cause of the infection.

 Based on the diagnosis, the doctor will recommend a suitable course of treatment.

 Treatment options for nipple thrush include:

 The doctor may also suggest antifungal powder to minimize the accumulation of sweat and moisture.
 Another medicine is crystal violet, also called gentian violet.
-It is a deep, violet-colored antifungal liquid that you apply using a Q-tip/cotton ear bud on the nipple, before a feed, once every day.
+It is a deep, violet-colored antifungal liquid that you apply using a Q-tip/cotton ear bud on the nipple and areola, before a feed, once every day.
+It is often suggested that gentian violet should be used along with a topical anti-fungal cream.
 The compound is safe even if orally ingested by babies.
 However, use it only if the doctor prescribes it to you.